In this article

 You will likely need a larger deposit (of at least 25%).
 To raise cash, you could remortgage your existing residential property to release equity in your home.

-There are many advantages of owning a second property (either as a holiday let or as a holiday home) and it could be a great way to plan your retirement.
+There are many advantages to owning a second property (either as a holiday let or as a holiday home) and it could be a great way to plan your retirement.
 However, bear in mind that buying a second property is a big commitment.
 If you are buying it as a holiday let then you will need to maintain the property all year round and consistently advertise the property to ensure it is let throughout the year.
-If you are buying a property as a second home then you will have the responsibility of paying two mortgages and will need to stay on top of your finances to ensure both mortgages can be paid.
-Before you decide whether a holiday let mortgage is right for you, speak with one our mortgage advisers to ensure you have considered all options.
+If you are buying a property as a second home then you will have the responsibility of paying two mortgages and will need to stay on top of your finances to ensure both can be paid.